Mjz86/c_colon/README.md

 for ( auto [inout a, in b, out c, d ]: iteration-primitive){// function body beginning, the function captues the state and has an multiple argument provided in the iterator internals.
 // d is copied , a , b and c are "refrenced" via value input outputs
 // modify outputs.
+// loop control flow is dictated with iterator context and the context-type
-// it not a coroutine so it has: break;
+// it not a coroutine so it has:
-continue;
-return...;
+// makes the iteration primitive call operator break(...) context-type ->lambda-return break;
+// makes the iteration primitive call operator continue(...) context-type  ->lambda-return continue;
+// makes the iteration primitives call operator return (...) context-type -> lambda-return return...;
+// theres an implicit continue at the end of scope
 }// lambda scope end , once the function ends via the iteration-primitive, it can either implicitly return a value or continue execution or throw.

 // the context object  acts like the promise type in c++, providing much needed abstractions , providing many low level primitives in c colon , however , most coroutine usage is restricted in express colon to safe usage of libraries.
+// all of these co@ operators do implicit calls reliant on the context-type and the iterator context.
 // theres an implicit  transformation for these code , to make it able to do either a ,co await , co return or a throw or simply  continue execution . for co_await (auto [inout a, in b, out c, d ]: parallel-iteration-primitive){// the iteration primitives may restrict the lambda to only caputure stable constant state if it wants to do parallelization , a const stable mutex<T> however has internal  unrestricted unstable qualification of its members, some even atomic, therfore its valid for it to modify its members even tho it looks constant.
 // can modify a c and d , but cannot modify other variables outside of the for loop , however mutexes can still be modified beacuse they can be modified when constant.